 A pro forma is a special financial forecast to estimate how a business will perform over the next 3-5 years.
 While evaluating how to value a business for sale, a pro forma model answers questions like:

 You may decide to walk away from a deal if the pro forma shows trouble down the road unveiled during the private company valuation.
-Read our pro forma page for more information about these important forecasts and how they help in various business valuation methods.

 Paying for the acquisition is a challenge for most buyers.
 Do you raise investor funds?
 Do you get a loan from a bank?
 Do you self-fund the purchase?
 The answer is different for every business acquisition.
 CFOshare uses the pro forma process to create a capital plan, which shows the best funding path for a buyout.